bgaze/php-dotenv/README.md

     ->define();                       // Create PHP constants.
 ```

-If you want to get parsing errors, instanciate the parser manually:
+To access to parsing errors, instanciate the parser manually:

 ```php
 $dotenv = new Dotenv('path/to/dotenv/file');